Innovative Storage Ideas for Your Boat

 Especially if you like to be out on the water in a warm environment, shoes can quickly become a hazard on deck as people leave them behind when walking about the vessel.
 A small canvas shoe organizer can quickly be draped over your boat’s railing to create a quick and easy storage system on the fly.

-Wall-mounted magnetic strips are a great way to quickly and safely store tools, knives, and other essentials on your boat.
+Wall-mounted magnetic strips (Check Amazon) are a great way to quickly and safely store tools, knives, and other essentials on your boat.
 These magnetic bars keep your most important items easily accessible at all times while simultaneously keeping them in a safe location, even as your boat pitches and rolls at sea.

 Depending on the size of your boat, you may have stairs that lead from the outer decks into the main cabin.
 If you have enough room, a set of in-stair drawers can help you use this otherwise dead space for organization and storage of items that you want to have easily accessible.
 Just make sure to install magnetic latches so the drawers don’t constantly slide open and closed!

 A small wall rack can be a great way to use wall space for storage on your boat.
-Small racks, such as this one can be used to organize a spice rack or other small containers in your galley for easy access during meal times.
+Small racks, such as this one (Check Amazon) can be used to organize a spice rack or other small containers in your galley for easy access during meal times.
 If you plan to make your own rack out of wood, be sure to use bungee cords to secure objects to the rack, even when at sea.

 Until this point, we’ve spent a lot of time discussing the various things you can do to add storage to your boat.
 However, it’s important to keep in mind that many boats already have built-in storage units – you just need to know how to maximize the space you already have.